geomoose/geomoose-website/source/rfc/rfc-4.rst

   message when possible.

 * **Never** commit new features to a stable branch; only critical fixes.
-New features can only go in the main development master.
-This also applies to pre-release stable branches once they have been branched off of master.
+New features can only go in the default 'main' branch.
+This also applies to pre-release stable branches once they have been branched off of 'main'.

 * Discuss significant changes on the geomoose-users list before you make them.
 Larger changes require an RFC approved by the PSC.